fernan2f/eskuad_coding_test/README.md

 Toast with a message when you do a pull-to-refresh saying that you don't have an internet connection ( when you don't have one ).

-Added an go-to-top floating button
+Added an go-to-top floating button.